What’s The Ideal Crate Size For My Growing Puppy?

 Behavioral Needs

 Consider your puppy's behavioral needs when choosing a crate size.
 Some puppies may feel more secure in a smaller, cozier space, while others may prefer a larger crate that allows for more freedom of movement.
-Observe your puppy's to gauge their comfort level and select a crate size accordingly.
+Observe your puppy's behavior to gauge their comfort level and select a crate size accordingly.

 Choosing the Right Size Crate for Your Puppy